genericusername321/hanasim/README.md

     - [ ] Make player_hands private and implement get_hand() method.
         The get_hand method should check that a player cannot request their own hand!
-    - [ ] Implement JSON dump of action history to visualize games on Hanab.live
+    - [x] Implement JSON dump of action history to visualize games on Hanab.live
-    - [ ] Expand scope of unit tests
+    - [ ] Expand scope of unit tests and introduce test coverage statistics
-    - [ ] Get more statistics from game more, and visualize statistics in Jupyter notebook
+    - [ ] Get more statistics from game and visualize statistics in Jupyter notebook
-    - [ ] Card as named tuple
     - [x] Implement main script
+    - [ ] Fix critical cards calculator

 - [ ] Bots:
     - [ ] Implement Hanabi bot using Hyphen-ated conventions